Recovery Phrase Safety Help

 Verify restore flows

-Only enter the phrase into the verified wallet app or device flow you intended to use.
+Only enter the phrase into the verified wallet app or device flow after checking account, network, and token context.

 Why recovery phrase safety matters